test-kitchen/kitchen-dokken/README.md

 ### Tmpfs on /tmp

-When starting a container in with Systemd or Upstart, it will mount a tmpfs into `/tmp`.
+When starting a container with an init system, it will often mount a tmpfs into `/tmp`.
-When this happens, it is necessary to specify a `root_path` for the verifier if using the traditional Bats or Serverspec.
+When this happens, it is necessary to specify a `root_path` for the verifier if using traditional Bats or Serverspec.
 This is due to Docker bind mounting the kitchen data before running init.
 This is not necessary when using Inspec.